 - Have the ability to learn

-- Be free of serious behavioral problems that would disrupt life in the classroom or the student home
+- Be free of serious behavioral problems likely to disrupt the classroom or student home life at MHS

-- Be able to participate in and benefit from the school’s program
+- Overall, have the ability to participate in and benefit from the MHS program

-Each year, Milton Hershey School receives far more applications from individuals who meet the minimum qualifications for admission than the school can accept.
-Learn more about the minimum eligibility criteria and the factors that may affect applicants who are selected for interview and admission.
+Learn more about the eligibility criteria and the factors that may affect applicants who are selected for interview and admission.